wsjung/Human-TF-Project-Data-Reproducibility/scripts/lasso/README.md

 as rownames and sample IDs as column names.
 * The `np3_tpm_tfs.txt` file is a subset of `np3_tpm.txt` with only the TFs.

+Note that the input TPM data have been filtered for lowly expressed genes, as per `../expression_filtering`.

 ## Steps
 --------